con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Erect atop the surface of the earth,
 Pervading it with one of his foot soles;
 Erect atop the summit of the world,[^122-1]
-Suppressing it with but his big toe's nail, (122)
+Suppressing it with but his big toenail, (122)

 [^122-1]: The Sanskrit word translated here as 'the world' is *brahmāṇḍa*, lit.
 'Brahmā egg', a term more commonly in non-Buddhist texts in reference to the universe.